 Sad but true, I am a living-walking statistic.
 My divorce journey began in January 2011, initially calling during the first week of the New Year to my prospective legal consul.

 February, I antagonized over what I should do.
-Emotionally trying to appear as though the rug was vacuumed and neat and cleanly under my feet, but in actuality it was pulled out from underneath me.
+Emotionally trying to appear as though the rug was vacuumed and neat and cleanly under my feet, it was actually pulled out from underneath me.

 According to FindLaw.com, the No. 1 website for free consumer-focused legal information with more than 5.1 million visits per month, searches for “divorce” and related phrases such as “family law” and “child custody” jumped 50 percent – from just over 10,000 in December 2010 to nearly 16,000 in January 2011, and continued to surge through March.
 “Divorce” has been the No. 1 searched term on FindLaw.com since January 2010.

 Along these same lines, FindLaw.com analyzed divorce filings across the U.S. between 2008 and 2011 with Westlaw, the leading legal research database.
-The analysis revealed that divorces spike in January, continue to rise and peak in late March.
+The analysis revealed that divorces spike in January, continue rising, and peak in late March.
 (Click Here to read the article at Findlaw.com)

-Four years later, my attorney words still ring in my ears “There is never a good time to file, Kristen”.
-Remembering the discussion with my attorney that day, with my voice and hand shaking, I can still hear myself working though the decision out-loud with her, stating that, my daughter’s first communion is in May, and I didn’t want to have the divorce in full swing when she is making her first penance and communion.
+Four years later, my attorney’s words still ring in my ears “There is never a good time to file, Kristen”.
+Remembering the discussion with my attorney that day, with my voice and hand shaking, I can still hear myself working through the decision out loud with her, stating that, my daughter’s first communion is in May, and I didn’t want to have the divorce in full swing when she is making her first penance and communion.
 But the reality set in and she just reiterated “There is never a good time to file”.
 (RING RING)

 That day was March 24th, 2011